fjwright/Run-REDUCE/docs/InstallAndRun.md

 ### Linux

-To create the environment variable, open your *Home* directory in *Files*, open your *.profile* file in a text editor, and add the line
+To create the environment variable, open the file *~/.profile* file in a text editor and add the line

-    export PATH_TO_FX=/usr/share/openjfx/lib
+    export PATH_TO_FX=path-to-openjfx/lib

-where */usr/share/openjfx/lib* represents the full pathname of the JavaFX lib directory that you have just installed.
+where *path-to-openjfx* represents the full pathname of the JavaFX directory that you have just installed.
 Log out and then log back in or, until you have done so, prefix the *Run-REDUCE-FX* command by

-    PATH_TO_FX=/usr/share/openjfx/lib
+    PATH_TO_FX=path-to-openjfx/lib

 followed by a space.